tazama-lf/docs/Product/Archive/Architecture/Security.md

 ***Here are the Access Controls that Tazama recommends for its various components:***

-- Access to any Tazama platform Datastores need to be managed separately.
+- Access to any Tazama system Datastores need to be managed separately.
 In case the IAM gets compromised, the access tokens/passwords to the Datastores will not be compromised.
-- Access to send transactions to the Tazama platform (example: Hub, Switch, DFSP etc) needs to be centrally managed using IAM (KeyCloak)
+- Access to send transactions to the Tazama system (example: Hub, Switch, DFSP etc) needs to be centrally managed using IAM (KeyCloak)
-- Acccess to any Tazama platform UIs need to be managed seperately.
+- Acccess to any Tazama system UIs need to be managed seperately.
 In case the IAM gets compromised, the access passwords to the Datastores will not be compromised.

 ## Cryptographic Controls